Can You Eat Chicken Salad While Pregnant?

 And it’s no wonder given it’s such a staple lunch for many of us (and also a great nutrient-rich option for pregnancy!).

-The good news is that chicken salad can absolutely be safe to eat during pregnancy if prepared and stored carefully.
-Here’s what you need to know.
+The good news is that chicken salad can absolutely be safe to eat during pregnancy if prepared and stored in the right way.

 Firstly, a little pregnancy food safety 101